pdelong42/RRD-FFT/README.md

  - Make this more useful and usable beyond the proof-of-concept phase.
  - Figure-out how to handle NANs - it takes only one for an FFT to be useless.
  - Handle COUNTER and DERIVE types, not just GAUGE and ABSOLUTE.
+ - Provide a way to conveniently produce graphical output.
+Currently, the output data can be fed into gnuplot, but this is not convenient for most of the people who are envisioned to be the ultimate end-users for this.

 Idea scratchpad: